agricolamz/lingglosses/docs/index.md

 ```

 <span style="font-variant:small-caps;">1sg</span> — first person singular; <span style="font-variant:small-caps;">3</span> — third person; <span style="font-variant:small-caps;">a</span> — agent-like argument of canonical transitive verb; <span style="font-variant:small-caps;">aux</span> — auxiliary; <span style="font-variant:small-caps;">dat</span> — dative; <span style="font-variant:small-caps;">hab</span> — habitual; <span style="font-variant:small-caps;">in</span> — inessive; <span style="font-variant:small-caps;">inf</span> — infinitive; <span style="font-variant:small-caps;">neg</span> — negation; <span style="font-variant:small-caps;">npst</span> — non-past; <span style="font-variant:small-caps;">obl</span> — oblique; <span style="font-variant:small-caps;">pfv</span> — perfective; <span style="font-variant:small-caps;">pl</span> — plural; <span style="font-variant:small-caps;">prf</span> — perfect; <span style="font-variant:small-caps;">prfx</span> — prefix; <span style="font-variant:small-caps;">root</span> — root; <span style="font-variant:small-caps;">sfx</span> — suffix

+This function works with the built-in dataset `glosses` that is compiled from Leipzig Glosses, [Wikipedia page](https://en.wikipedia.org/wiki/List_of_glossing_abbreviations) and articles from the open access journal [Glossa](https://www.glossa-journal.org/)[^glossa].
+Everybody can change this dataset for their own purposes.

+[^glossa]: The script for the collecting glosses is available [here](https://github.com/agricolamz/lingglosses/blob/master/database_creation/glossa.R).
+The glosses list was manually corrected and merged with glosses from other sources.
+This kind of glosses marked in the `glosses` dataset as `lingglosses` in the `source` column.

+It is possible that user can be not satisfied with the result of `make_gloss_list()` function, then there are two possible strategies.
+First strategy is to copy the result of the `make_gloss_list()`, modify it and paste in your `rmarkdown` document.
+Sometimes you work on some volume dedicated to on group of languages and you want to assure that glosses are the same across all articles, than you can compile your own table with columns `gloss` and `definition` and use it within `make_gloss_list` function.

 ```r